-After breakfast, explore Medina and tease the secrets of Islam's second-most holy city.
-Anciently known as Yathrib, the city was renamed Al Medina by the Prophet Mohammad after he and his followers were welcomed following their flight from Mecca-an event known as the 'Hijrah.'
+After breakfast, we will explore Medina and tease out the secrets of Islam's second most holy city.
+Anciently known as Yathrib, the city was renamed Al Medina by the Prophet Mohammad after he and his followers were welcomed following their flight from Mecca - an event known as the 'Hijrah'.
 Pilgrims recreate this journey every year as part of the Hajj.
-Non-Muslims are not permitted to enter the city's mosques, but they can now visit some of the central 'Haram' area, where the main places of pilgrimage are located.
+Non-Muslims are not permitted to enter city's mosques - but can now visit some of the central 'Haram' area where the main places of pilgrimage are located.

-Head to visit the early battlefield site of Jabal Uhud, view the Qiblatain Mosque, see the location of the 'Battle of the Trench,' and visit Medina's attractive Ottoman Railway Station (currently closed) to see the Hijaz Railway memorabilia and early 20th century locomotives.
-A highlight of the Medina sightseeing will be lunch at a hotel with a view of the exterior of the vast Masjid al-Nabawi (The Prophet's Mosque), where the tombs of the Prophet, as well as his daughter Fatima, and the first caliph Abu Bakr, are to be found.
+Our visit to Medina will include visiting the early battlefield site of Jabal Uhud, viewing the Qiblatain Mosque, seeing the location of the 'Battle of the Trench' and a visit to Medina's attractive Ottoman Railway Station (currently closed) to see the Hijaz Railway memorabilia and early 20th century locomotives.
+A highlight of your Medina sightseeing will be lunch at a hotel with a view of the exterior of the vast Masjid al-Nabawi (The Prophet's Mosque) where the tombs of the Prophet, as well as his daughter Fatima, and the first caliph Abu Bakr are to be found.

-In the late afternoon, Transfer to Medina's Haramain High-Speed Train Station, where we will travel to Jeddah on the Red Sea coast.
-Upon arrival at Jeddah's Central Railway Station, meet assist and transfer to Intercontinental Hotel (overlooking the Red Sea on Jeddah's famous corniche) or similar for check-in, dinner, and overnight.
+In the late afternoon you will be dropped off at Medina's Haramain High-Speed Train Station from where you will travel to Jeddah on the Red Sea coast.

+On arrival at Jeddah's Central Railway Station, meet assist and transfer to the Radisson Blu Corniche Hotel) or similar.
+Check in, dinner and overnight.
 (B,L,D)

 Note: The ability for non-Muslims to visit the center of Medina is still very new.
-Guests are reminded that this holy city is a place of prayer and pilgrimage for Muslims.
+Guests as reminded that this holy city is a place of prayer and pilgrimage for Muslims.
 We request that guests dress 'modestly' today.
-We suggest a headscarf along with long skirts or loose trousers and a blouse with full-length sleeves for ladies and trousers and a shirt with full-length sleeves for men.
+A headscarf along with long skirts or loose trousers and a blouse with full-length sleeves for ladies and trousers and a shirt with full-length sleeves for men.